Brett-C/Regex-Tutorial/gist.md

 ### Character Classes

 A character class within a regex defines a set of characters, any one of which can occur in an input string to fulfill a match.
 The bracket expression discussed earlier including positive and negative character groups, are also considered character classes.
 Some other examples of character classes are:

 `.` - matches any character except the newline charcter (\n).

 `\d` - matches any Arabic numeral digit.
 This class is the same to the bracket expression `[0-9]`.

 `\w` matches any alphanumeric character from the basic Latin alphabet, including the underscore.
 It is the same as the bracket expression `[A-Za-z0-9_]`.

 `\s` matches a single whitespace character, including tabs and line breaks.

 The last 3 character classes can be changed to do the inverse match by capitalizing the letter character which means `\D `would match a non-digit character.

-Unfortunately our Hex Value regex does not have any Character Escapes in it.
+Unfortunately our Hex Value regex does not have any Character classes in it except for our bracket expressions.

 ### The OR Operator